At the City Impact Arts Academy, our team are passionate about teaching the arts.

 Angela began her interest in the piano at the age of seven when she started to play and she carried this on right through her schooling.
 During her secondary school years, she also learnt to play the flute.
 She then went on to study music at the University of Auckland where she completed a Bachelor of Arts degree and majored in music.
 After this she did a Diploma of Teaching at the Auckland College of Education and became a qualified secondary school teacher and in the same year achieved the Trinity College London Licentiate Piano Teaching Diploma, known as LTCL.
 Around this same time, she also played keyboards at City Impact Church at prayer meetings and in the youth band for an event known as Saturday Night Live.

 While Angela studied at University, she taught piano part-time for several years and many of those students sat Trinity College of London piano exams and Royal Schools of Music theory exams up to grade three.
 Angela took a break from piano teaching for many years while she spent time overseas and living in Japan for a year.
 On returning from overseas she worked as secondary school teacher for five years and finished work to have a family.
 As her children got older, some of their friends were interested in learning piano, so she started teaching again.
-She enjoys sharing her love for music again and has been teaching piano for the past four years.
+She enjoys sharing her love for music again and has been teaching piano for many years.

 Teaches Drums for ages 7+